Building the go-to destination for kids shows, games, and so much more

 The explorer

-They enjoy discovering features and easter eggs.
-We want to allow them to get lost finding things nobody else knows about.
+They prefer a complex UI that allows them to get lost finding things nobody else knows about.

 The gamerillustration